WeAreAcademy/mark-react-exer--js-write-map/README-A.md

 Importantly, it should call the provided function, `double`, on each element.

-# Exercise A.2 (warm-up): Write a function: squareArray
+# Exercise A.2 (warm-up): Write a function: uppercaseArray

 Continue in the same file.

 Write a function which takes an array of strings and returns a new array containing uppercase versions of the original elements.
 Be careful to use the provided `uppercase` function to process each element.
 (Yes, it isn't a very useful function, but bear with us.)

+E.g. `uppercaseArray(["hi", "bye"])` should return `["HI", "BYE"]`

 # Exercise A.3 (warm-up): Commonalities and differences

-Look at your two functions, doubleArray, and squareArray.
+Look at your two functions, doubleArray, and uppercaseArray.
 What do they have in common and what parts of their code differ?

 In the next exercise you'll write a function which performs the common parts but delegates the custom work to a function it receives as a parameter.